francofaa/GradeYouLater/README.md

 ## Origin

 I was helping grade some French worksheets for my girlfriend, when I thought there must be an easier way<sup>TM</sup>.
 We were tallying scores per section, writing the tallied score at the end of the worksheet, taking the percentage using a calculator, and writing that percentage and grade at the end, which she would later have to enter into a grade book.
 So!
 This app should be able to tally, spit out a percentage, assign it to a student and class assignment, and put all that info into a table, which can then be exported to CSV.

+The table to CSV JQuery comes from here: https://bl.ocks.org/kalebdf/ee7a5e7f44416b2116c0